baerchen201/LethalCustomBoomboxMusic/README.md

 ## About

-**This mod is intended for easy creation of mods, that add more songs to the Boombox item.**
+**This mod is intended to simplify the creation of mods, that add more songs to the Boombox.**

-The [Custom Boombox Music](https://thunderstore.io/c/lethal-company/p/Steven/Custom_Boombox_Music/) mod is not directly compatible with mods installed via Thunderstore Mod Manager or r2modman.
+The original [Custom Boombox Music](https://thunderstore.io/c/lethal-company/p/Steven/Custom_Boombox_Music/) mod is not directly compatible with mods installed via Thunderstore Mod Manager or r2modman.
 This mod aims to fix that, and generally provide more stability and reliability.

 ## IMPORTANT (READ IF CREATING MODPACK)

-**By default, this mod is completely client-sided, however it supports basic settings synchronisation.**
+**By default, this mod is completely client-sided, however it supports track synchronization.**

-If everyone has this mod, simply installing [CSync](https://thunderstore.io/c/lethal-company/p/Sigurd/CSync/) is recommended, as it will synchronize the settings with the host.
+If everyone has this mod, simply disabling the `ClientSide` config value is recommended, as it will synchronize the currently playing track among all players.

-_Verification of music files might be added in a future release, that way it is guaranteed that everyone hears the same music._
+That way it is guaranteed that everyone hears the same music, and there is basically no risk of the "playlist" de-syncing.

 ## Usage (creating your music mod)